trade-and-democracy/home/_pages/publications.md

 Manfred Elsig, Kirthana Ganeson, Andrew Lugg and Marine Roux.
 Trade agreements and the design of democracy-related provisions (TRADEM): The creation of a new data set. _The Review of International Organizations_ (Accepted)

+ADD LINKS TO REPLICATION FILES, SUPPLEMENTARY MATERIAL AND ONLINE APPENDIX.

 Work in progress
 ======